THE FATHER OF MODERN TATTOOING

-Lyle Tuttle, San Francisco’s most noted illustrated man, also referred as the father of mother tattooing was arguably one of the most legendary tattoo artists of modern times.
+Lyle Tuttle, San Francisco’s most noted illustrated man, also referred as the father of modern tattooing was arguably one of the most legendary tattoo artists of modern times.

 He passed away on the 25th of March 2019 after a career in tattooing that lasted 70 years.
 Which he celebrated last year with a lifetime retrospective.